rancher/webhook/pkg/resources/infrastructure.cluster.x-k8s.io/v1beta2/awsclusterstaticidentity/AWSClusterStaticIdentity.md

 ### Credential Access Check

-When an `AWSClusterStaticIdentity` is Rancher-managed and references a Secret via `spec.secretRef`, the webhook verifies that the requesting user has `get` permission on the corresponding Rancher Cloud Credential.
+When an `AWSClusterStaticIdentity` references a Secret via `spec.secretRef`, the webhook checks whether that secret is a Rancher-managed Cloud Credential.
+If it is, the requesting user must have `get` permission on it.

 Steps:
-1. If the identity does **not** carry the annotation `cluster-api.cattle.io/source-id`, the request is allowed.
-Only Rancher Turtles-managed identities are subject to the credential check.
+1. If `spec.secretRef` is empty, the request is allowed.
+2. The webhook checks whether a Secret named `spec.secretRef` exists in `cattle-global-data`.
-2. If `spec.secretRef` is empty, the request is allowed.
+   - If **no** such secret exists: the identity is considered user-managed and the request is allowed.
-3. On UPDATE: if `spec.secretRef` is unchanged, the request is allowed (no credential change).
+   - If the cache lookup fails with an unexpected error: the request is rejected to fail closed.
-4. A SubjectAccessReview is performed: verb `get`, resource `secrets`, namespace `cattle-global-data`, name = `spec.secretRef`.
+3. If the secret exists in `cattle-global-data`, it is a Rancher Cloud Credential mirrored by Turtles.
+A SubjectAccessReview is performed on every CREATE and UPDATE (regardless of whether `spec.secretRef` changed): verb `get`, resource `secrets`, namespace `cattle-global-data`, name = `spec.secretRef`.
    - If denied: request is rejected (403 Forbidden).

-### Rancher-managed Identities

-The annotation `cluster-api.cattle.io/source-id` is set by Rancher Turtles on identities it manages.
-Its presence signals that the identity's backing Secret is a Rancher Cloud Credential mirrored into the CAPA provider namespace.
-Only these identities require a credential access check.
+### Rancher Cloud Credentials

-The secret is always checked in `cattle-global-data` because Rancher Turtles mirrors the user's Rancher Cloud Credential (stored in `cattle-global-data`) into `capa-system` for the CAPA controller.
-The access check uses the original Rancher credential namespace.
+Rancher Turtles mirrors user Cloud Credentials (stored in `cattle-global-data`) into the CAPA provider namespace (`capa-system`) for the CAPA controller to consume.
+The presence of a matching secret in `cattle-global-data` is the signal that a credential is Rancher-managed and subject to access enforcement.
+User-managed secrets that exist only in `capa-system` are not affected.